jrgreen/group-wiki/README.md

 # Group Wiki

-A place to store information about group operations and tools.
+A place to store information about group operations, useful resources, and recommended tools.